atropical/indie-ventures/docs/SETUP.md

 You'll be prompted for:

+**Data Directory:**
+- Where to store Indie Ventures data and projects
+- Default: `/opt/indie-ventures` (recommended for production)
+- You can specify a custom path (e.g., `/home/indie/data` or `./local-test`)
+- This contains Docker volumes, project configurations, and backups

 **PostgreSQL Password:**
 - This is the master password for the PostgreSQL superuser
 - Choose a strong password and save it securely